pvnotpv/pvnotpv.github.io/_posts/2025-01-26-bondingcurve-plotter.md

 tests.py accepts two arguments , one to let know which of the tokens we're buying/selling and the amount we're going to do the trade for.

+0 - buy token y for x
+1 - buy token x for y

 So now I'm going to create a liquidity pool with 50000 of token x and 50000 of tokens y, and price range 0.5 to 7.

 In the tests.py file change this to: